tom-mi/iBrew/README.md

  * messages everywhere from the monitor...
  * I broke domoticz, i decided I do not needed it anymore :-)
  * fix wireless with the same name
+ * wireshark the kettlesettings again (where do they store the formula temperature... and it seems i can store an identifier there?)
+ * watersensor to something usefull
+ * process what you get back...
+(03 responses)

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>
 If you have jokes on coffee, tea, hot chocolade, coffee machines or kettles, please post in the issues.

 Still no coffee machine (so no web for that)!
-I could like to thank Ju4ia for letting me access his coffee machine remotely, so I could test the client code.
+I could like to thank Ju4ia for letting me access his coffee machine remotely, so I could test the client code and helping me get more SmarterCoffee missing protocol stuff.

 ## Installation